Detroit Federal Criminal Defense Lawyer

 1. Our Federal Practice

 At Oberheiden, P.C., we are federal lawyers.
-We handle federal criminal matters, and we have decades of experience on both sides of complex cases in federal criminal court.
+We handle federal criminal matters, and we have notable experience on both sides of complex cases in federal criminal court.

 2. Our Focus on Pre-Trial Resolution